What are OER?

 - Learning by Doing: An Interactive Online Space for Thesis Trajectory Management (project leader Lauren Wagner, FASoS)

 - Online Laboratory calculus with automatic/instant Feedback (OLaF) (project leaders Herman Popeijus & Leo Köhler, FHML)

 - PE(E)RFECT VAARDIG, submitted by the Open Universiteit, in collaboration with Natasja van der Meer (FL).

 - Web of Law (project leaders Gijs van Dijck & Gwen Noteborn (FL).

-We also participate in the Acceleration Plan (focus on digital (open) learning material) in which we aim that by the 1st of January 2023, higher education institutions in the Netherlands can offer lecturers and students the opportunity to determine and use an optimal mix of (digital) educational resources for learning and teaching processes.
+The Dutch Acceleration Plan contains the program Towards (open) digital learning material aiming that by the 1st of January 2023, higher education institutions in the Netherlands can offer lecturers and students the opportunity to determine and use an optimal mix of (digital) educational resources for learning and teaching processes.

 What is optimal in regards to the mix of educational resources, is determined by the context of the education.
 In that context, learning outcomes, educational and learning activities, and methods of assessment are aligned.
 An optimal mix of educational resources contributes to good quality education.

 Higher Education Institutes exchange knowledge and expertise on the topic of Open and Online Education through SURF, the collaborative ICT organisation for Dutch higher education and research.